 7. Be Kind

-Aurelius would tell himself never to say or do anything, that if exposed to the public, would bring him shame.
+Aurelius would tell himself never to say or do anything that if exposed to the public, would bring him shame.
 How many of us would feel horrified if our WhatsApp messages were leaked?
-Our words and actions have powerful consequences.
-Talk is often cheap.
+Words and actions have powerful consequences.
+Talk is too often cheap.

-Aurelius is also calling us to being kinder to ourselves.
-That we have so much potential to be and do incredible things.
-Watch negative internal thoughts, because we often become them.
-After time;
+Aurelius is also reminding himself to be kinder to his mistakes.
+Watch negative internal thoughts, because we often become them…

 Your mind will take the shape of what you frequently hold in thought.

-So be your biggest cheerleader and know you can only be and do what you imagine – so imagine something meaningful.
+Be your biggest cheerleader and know you can only be and do what you imagine – so imagine something wonderful.

 8. Find a mentor

 Mastery of reading and writing requires a master.
 Still, more so life…go straight to the seat of intelligence—your own, the world’s, your neighbours.